mahabeer-dev/react-native-ui-house/README.md

 - **Responsive Design**: Ensure your app looks great on various device sizes and orientations with our responsive UI components, tested and optimized for a wide range of mobile devices.

 # Components included

 - **Avatar**: A versatile Avatar component with customisation of styles of image, container and text.
 - **IconButton**: A Touchable component which can be used as an Button with icon at prefix or suffix or both.
 Loading indicator with customizations and much more of a usual Button.
 - **Card**: A reusable Card component with extreme customizations as per the scenario.
 - **Badge**: A badge component that can be used in status showing as well as a notification badge and many more.
 All props are customizable.
+- **Text Input**: A highly customizable text input component based on react native Text Input with Prefix and Sufix support, full style customization and much more.

 # 📦 Installation

     npm install react-native-ui-house --save

     OR